boguszpawlowski/Chassis/README.md

 ## Usage Guide

 ### Basic example
 We are going to build basic login form with client-site validation.
-For the view system we are going to use Jetpack Compose for Android, but you can use any system you prefer.
+For the view system we are going to use Jetpack Compose, but you can use any system you need.
 If you want to go straight to the code, you can check out the [BasicSample] file.

-1. Model your form data.
+### 1. Model your form data.
 The recommended way is to use Kotlin's data class.
 In case you don't use it, make sure you have implemented `equals` function.
-Every field of the form should be represented by a `Field` interface with the type of the field value.
+Every field of the form should be represented by a `Field<T, V>` interface where T is the type of the model and V - the type of the data in the field (e.g. `String` for the email, `Boolean` for some kind of consent).
 ```kotlin
   data class LoginForm(
     val login: Field<LoginForm, String>,
     val password: Field<LoginForm, String>,
   )
 ```
+> :exclamation: Since `Chassis` uses a `StateFlow` underneath it is critical to implement a valid equals for your function, due to [equality-based conflation](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-state-flow/).
-2. Use DSL to make a chassis instance.
+### 2. Use DSL to make a chassis instance.

 The DSL consists of 4 components:

 ### Chassis
 The Chassis class is a sort of manager for your form model.
 It consists of:
 - `state` property - a `StateFlow<T>` with current value of your form model
 - `update` - a function for updating any field of the form, by passing an property reference (e.g. `LoginForm::login`) and the new value.